 0611-13 OTHER REQUIREMENTS

-13.01 Treatment of ThirdParty Reviews
+13.01 Treatment of Third-Party Reviews

-When reviewing Institute of Nuclear Power Operations (INPO) or other thirdparty evaluations, accreditation reports in accordance with Executive Director of Operations Policy 220, include in “THIRD PARTY REVIEWS” section of the report a brief statement that the review was completed.
+When reviewing Institute of Nuclear Power Operations (INPO) or other third-party evaluations, accreditation reports in accordance with Executive Director of Operations Policy 220, include in “THIRD PARTY REVIEWS” section of the report a brief statement that the review was completed.
 Do not include a recounting or listing of INPO conclusions or reference a final INPO rating.
 Discuss the specifics of any significant differences between NRC and INPO perceptions with regional management.
 Further, INPO related conclusions, recommendations, or corrective actions are not referenced in NRC inspection reports.
-If an INPO or other thirdparty issue is of such safety significance that it warrants tracking, it should be independently evaluated, inspected, documented, and then tracked as an NRC finding or URI.
+If an INPO or other third-party issue is of such safety significance that it warrants tracking, it should be independently evaluated, inspected, documented, and then tracked as an NRC finding or URI.

 INPO conclusions, recommendations, corrective actions, and operating experience which are placed in the licensee’s corrective action program, are considered appropriate for inspection.
 When documenting review of these issues, inspection reports should not reference INPO reports or documents, INPO designations, or specific sites affected by operating experience.
 Referencing the licensee’s corrective action program and providing a brief description (e.g., “Condition Report 235235 concerning industry information on pumps.”) will generally suffice.